Is Tooth Decay Caused by Mutans Streptococci? (S. Mutans)

 Bacteria Evolve and Change based on the Environment

-Antoine Bechamp a french chemist around 1869 discovered microzymas.
-Little particles of life that exist in a dormant state.
+Antoine Bechamp, a French chemist, discovered microzymas, around the year 1869, little particles of life that exist in a dormant state.
 Further he found that these particles evolve and change based upon their environment.
 Bacteria in our mouths do not cause disease.
-Rather they have the same function as bacteria in soil, they rebuild dead or diseased tissues.
-It is known that they will not attack healthy tissues.
+Rather they have the same function as bacteria in soil: they rebuild dead or diseased tissues.
+It is known that they will not attack healthy tissue.
 Bacteria are vital to life and its processes.
-The presence of Streptococcus Mutans in someone's mouth who has tooth decay is the result of, and not the cause of tooth decay.
+The presence of Streptococcus Mutans in someone's mouth who has tooth decay is the result of, and not the cause of, tooth decay.

-Blaming Streptococcus Mutans for disease is a convenient way to look away from the real cause of tooth decay, our lifestyle habits.
-The food that we eat (and the exposure to toxic elements) in the world will cause, and if rightly used, can cure tooth decay.
+Blaming Streptococcus Mutans for disease is a convenient way to ignore the real cause of tooth decay: our lifestyle habits.
+The food that we eat (and the exposure to toxic elements) in the world will cause, and if used correctly can cure, tooth decay.

 Tooth Decay Bacteria Article Sources